antadde/N-SDM/README.md

 # Acknowledgments

-N-SDM development has been conducted within the ECOSPAT lab https://www.unil.ch/ecospat/en/home.html.
+N-SDM development has been conducted within the [info hidden for peer review] lab https://www.unil.ch/ecospat/en/home.html.

 We gratefully acknowledge financial support through the Action Plan of the Swiss Biodiversity Strategy by the Federal Office for the Environment (FOEN) for financing the Valpar.ch and SwissCatchment projects.